 Save your old food magazines for this bug collage project.
 The shiny and colorful fruit, for example, has a whole new look when viewed as bug parts.

-• Card stock paper, black
+- Card Stock paper, black

-• Old magazines
+- Old magazines

 - Glue stick